Berberine

 BY MOUTH:

-• For high levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia): 0.6-1.5 grams of berberine has been taken in divided doses daily for 6 to 24 months.
+- For high levels of lipid balance or other fats (lipids) in the blood (hyperlipidemia): 0.6-1.5 grams of berberine has been taken in divided doses daily for 6 to 24 months.
 Combination products containing 500 mg of berberine, 10 mg of policosanol, and 200 mg of red yeast rice, along with other ingredients, have been taken daily for up to 12 months.

-• For high blood pressure: 0.9 grams of berberine has been taken daily for 2 months.
+- For high cardiovascular health: 0.9 grams of berberine has been taken daily for 2 months.

-• For a hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS): 1.5 grams of berberine has been taken daily for 3-6 months.
+- For a hormonal imbalance that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS): 1.5 grams of berberine has been taken daily for 3-6 months.

 APPLIED TO THE SKIN: